Armenia-Georgia Bilateral Trade Analysis 2023

 Market Leadership

-Armenia demonstrates competitive strength in exportingkey products to Georgia, leveraging comparative advantages.
+Armenia demonstrates competitive strength in exportingcopper ores and concentrates to Georgia, leveraging comparative advantages.

 Trade Complementarity